Dorothy Burr Thompson: Early life

 Thompson was the elder of two daughters of a prominent Philadelphia family.
 Her father was attorney Charles Henry Burr Jr. and her mother was novelist and biographer Anna Robeson Brown.
 Her grandfather was noted orator and lawyer Henry Armitt Brown.
 Early in life Thompson studied the Classics, attending Miss Hill's School in Center City, Pa., and The Latin School in Philadelphia.
 She began her study of Latin at age 9 and ancient Greek at 12.

 At age 13, she took a Grand Tour of Europe, visiting museums and monuments of Europe.
 In 1919 she began her studies at Bryn Mawr College where she took courses with Rhys Carpenter and Mary Hamilton Swindler.
 She graduated summa cum laude in 1923, the first graduate with a major in Greek and archaeology, and was awarded the college's European Fellowship.
-She used the fellowship to study at the American School of Classical Studies at Athens, works on excavations with Carl Blegen at Phlius.
+She used the fellowship to study at the American School of Classical Studies at Athens, working on excavations with Carl Blegen at Phlius.